 - Responsiveness to the specific goals of each award category.

-The Foundation’s Research Advisory Committee, which is comprised of a wide-ranging group of international experts, administers the peer-review process.
+The Foundation’s Scientific Advisory Committee, which is comprised of a wide-ranging group of international experts, administers the peer-review process.

 For more information on these awards and past recipients, click on links below: